-Enjoy a commanding view of the lush Iowa hills and 30 acres of recreated prairie surrounding the Museum of Danish America in the Jens Jensen Prairie Landscape Park, named for the renowned Danish immigrant landscape architect who rebelliously used native plants and natural themes in his designs.
+Enjoy a commanding view of the lush Iowa hills and 30 acres of recreated prairie surrounding the Museum of Danish America in the Jens Jensen Prairie Landscape Park.
+Designed in 2011 and installed in 2012, the park is intended to celebrate the life and work of Jens Jensen, a Danish immigrant who became one of America's leading landscape architects.
 A colleague of Frank Lloyd Wright, Jensen pioneered the “Prairie School” of landscape architecture and is celebrated today as an early advocate for native plants and the conservation of natural spaces.

 Open daily from dawn to dusk

 Native plants, outdoor exhibits, innovative Danish-designed outdoor fitness equipment, council rings, and picnic areas!

 Restoring and maintaining a prairie ecosystem requires a lot of work.
 You may notice mowed, burned, or chemically treated areas in the park, depending on the time of year; know that these are part of an effort to prevent the young prairie from being overtaken before it has the chance to establish itself.

 See our summer 2017 Purple Martin colony here.

 The prairie ecosystem continues atop the Cecilia Christensen Curatorial Center just west of the museum entrance.
 A green roof planted with native